Bezos Expeditions

 Series B in 2015

-Vessel Group, Inc., established in 2013 and led by Jason Kilar (former Hulu CEO) and Richard Tom (former Hulu CTO), operates an innovative online video platform.
-Headquartered in San Francisco, the company offers a wide range of video content, categorized into over 20 genres such as comedy, gaming, music, and news.
-Vessel's platform allows users to view and engage with videos, providing a diverse and accessible viewing experience.
-The company is backed by prominent investors including Benchmark, Greylock Partners, and Bezos Expeditions.
+Vessel Group, Inc., established in 2013 and led by CEO Jason Kilar (ex-Hulu, Amazon), operates an online video platform.
+The platform offers a wide range of video content, categorized into over 20 genres such as comedy, gaming, music, and news.
+Headquartered in San Francisco, California, Vessel is backed by prominent investors including Benchmark, Greylock Partners, and Bezos Expeditions.

 Stack Overflow